chuanqisun/htmaa-2025/src/posts/week-10/index.md

 **V2: PETG with Wax Coating**

 I started V2 before realizing the positive/negative issue.
-Since the goal is to characterize surface treatment methods, I proceeded with the PETG print with the wrong geometry.
+Since the goal was to characterize surface treatment methods, I proceeded with the PETG print with the wrong geometry.
 At least I would be able to compare identical geometries across different surface treatments.

 ![v2 print](./media/v2-01.webp)
 **3D printed PETG mold**

-I used a heat gun to melt wax pellets and brushed it onto the PETG mold.
+I used a heat gun to melt wax pellets and brushed them onto the PETG mold.

 ![Wax](./media/v2-wax.webp)
 **Wax pellets**